the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.9.0.2] TBD =

+* Fix - Fixed an issue where the checking of the Event Tickets Plus version number would fail, and incorrectly deactivate Event Tickets Plus

 = [4.9] 2018-11-29 =

 * Feature - added new Tickets block for adding, managing, and displaying tickets